 - Health Insurance: If you and your family rely on your health insurance coverage, you may have to convert to COBRA for a few months.
 COBRA can be 102% (2% is a service charge) of your total insurance premium.
 And total insurance premiums include what your employer was paying, which can be a multiple of what you were paying.

 - Moving Expenses: Where is your attending role?
 If it's down the street, then you're fine.
-If it’s across the country moving expenses need to be included.
+If it’s across the country, moving expenses need to be included.
 We have seen $5,000 to nearly $20,000 in moving expenses, and I am sure someone has spent even more than that.
-Moral of the story, moving is not free, and you should prepare for a decent bill.
-Moving Cost Calculator for Moving Estimates.
+Moral of the story: moving is not free, and you should prepare for a decent bill.
+Check this handy Moving Cost Calculator for Moving Estimates.

 - Living Expenses: While we say “low-income” while in training, the income is good and you usually finish up training around $60,000 - $70,000.
 If you lower that to $0 right now, what happens?
 You should be prepared for that if you have a few gap months.

-- Home Down Payments: I know what you just said.
-Yes, you just said, “Oh that won’t matter to me I am getting a physician mortgage with no down payment.”
-Great, I love those too, but you still need funds to buy a home, and assuming that you don’t like sitting on the floor, furniture and window coverings also cost money.
+Home Down Payments: I know what you just said.
+Yes, you just said, “Oh that won’t matter to me, I am getting a physician mortgage loan with no down payment.”
+Great, I love those too, but you still need funds to buy a home.
+Assuming that you don’t like sitting on the floor, furniture and window coverings also cost money.

-- PRO TIP: I am a fan of physician mortgages, but if you can get 3-5% down and look for a conventional mortgage, you can likely get a much lower interest rate which can save you six figures plus on the total paid interest.
-Yes, PMI (private mortgage insurance) will be there, but if your rate is lower, and PMI is ~$100 per month but the lower rate saved you $300 per month you are still better off.
+- I am a fan of physician mortgages, but if you can get 3-5% down and look for a conventional mortgage, you can likely get a much lower interest rate, which can save you six figures plus on the total paid interest.
+Yes, PMI (private mortgage insurance) will be there, but if your rate is lower and PMI is ~$100 per month but the lower rate saved you $300 per month, you are still better off.
 PMI will also fall off after you hit 20% in equity.

-- PRO TIP: If you do decide to go with a physician mortgage, once you hit 20%, look to refinance to a conventional mortgage.
-Yes, there will be closing costs but if you can lock in a much better rate, you should save a lot of money in the long run.
+- If you do decide to go with a physician mortgage, once you hit 20%, look to refinance to a conventional mortgage.
+Yes, there will be closing costs, but if you can lock in a much better rate, you should save a lot of money in the long run.

-- PRO TIP: We have seen banks tell physicians they have “physicians mortgages,” but when we review the mortgage, we find out the bank fabricated some odd mortgage to look like a physician mortgage.
+- We have seen banks tell physicians they have “physician mortgages,” but when we review the mortgage, we find out the bank fabricated some odd mortgage to look like a physician mortgage.
 Look for a professional who knows what they are doing in this space.

 Besides not investing sooner than later, lifestyle creep is the number two destroyer of all financial plans long-term.
 What is lifestyle creep?
 It’s when you allow your higher income to be filled in with higher (unnecessary) expenses.
 Think of the Doc who has the $3,000,000 home, a Tesla, a Range Rover, and only eats at the finest restaurants fresh out of training.
 On the outside you are thinking, “Wow!
 That Doc is crushing it!”
-Au contraire, when we open the hood, we see student loans at 6-figures still on an income based repayment.
+Au contraire, when we open the hood, we see student loans at 6 figures still on an income-based repayment plan (and not going for PSLF 🤯).
 We see a very high-income professional living paycheck to paycheck.
 We see a household savings ratio at 3% because he/she “at least” got the 401k/403b match.

 Student Loans vs. Investing

 This is the question we get “on the streets” most frequently.
-For some reason, it seems like many think it is an all or nothing situation.
-Meaning, I put every dollar to loans, or I put every dollar to investing.
-The truth lies somewhere in the middle.
+For some reason, it seems like many think it is an all-or-nothing situation.
+Meaning, I put every dollar toward student loans or I put every dollar toward investing.
+More commonly, the truth lies somewhere in the middle.